John Carl Buechler

 Shelley Hack, better known for TV's CHARLIE'S ANGELS, was okay as Anne Potter.
 She didn't really do much but have great reaction shots to things around her.
 For that, she did a good job.

 Noah Hathaway, better known for his role in THE NEVERENDING STORY, was pretty good as Harry Potter Jr. He didn't annoy me like most teenage actors do and actually held his own against the weak script.
 Plus he could act, so I sympathized with his fear, frustration, and struggle to save his sister.
 I'm not sure what he's doing now but I liked him.

-Jenny Beck as Wendy Potter was very good, especially since she spent most of the film growling, sneering, and eating food like an Ethopian child.
+Jenny Beck as Wendy Potter was very good, especially since she spent most of the film growling, sneering, and eating food like a glutton.
 Usually child actors annoy me, but she didn't.
 Something about her was appealing and she had good scenes with everybody in the cast, especially Hathaway and Phil Fondacaro [in human form].
 I read she won some kind of award for this role - and I think she was deserving of it.

 Phil Fondacaro was good as Torok the Troll, but he was even better as Malcolm Malory, the dwarf English professor who was dying of cancer.
 He was the best actor of the group, giving a down-to-earth and honest performance that really doesn't have any right to be in this kind of film.
 But here it was and it was done exceptionally well.
 I was happy when Torok spared him of death and gave him a second chance at life as an elf.
 I guess even evil trolls have a heart every once and a while.